raswaminathan/yarnapplicationstatistics/README.md

 Any version of spark that is packaged with yarn can be used.
 On the cluster we are using Spark 1.0.1, on my local machine I am using Spark 1.1.0.
 The configuration files for Spark can be found in the spark_files directory in this project.
 Make sure the contents of these files match the files found in the conf/ directory of the Spark installation.
 Run an example job to make sure that Spark is configured properly.

+Running the Graphing package:

+We are using Python 2.7.2 to graph the data that Spark gets.
+Assuming you have nothing installed, and you are on Mac OSX with Homebrew installed, run the following commands:

+brew install python
+sudo pip install MySQL-python

+To verify that MySQLdb is installed correctly, run the following commands:

+python
+import MySQLdb

+If you get an error indicating that MySQLdb was not found, then you need to edit your PATH variable to set your /usr/local/bin before your /usr/bin.
+This will change your path so your Homebrew python is the primary source of your python, which is what pip uses when it installs your packages.
+Restart your Terminal and try the python and import statements again; you should not receive any errors.

+Run the following commands in Terminal:

+brew install pkg-config
+pip install matplotlib

+To run the grapher, type in the following command into Termainl:

+python Grapher.py

+This will run the graphing script indefinitely.
+Ctrl c will stop the graph from updating, and once you close the graph, the python program will terminate.

+Using the Grapher:

+To use the grapher, open graphProperties.ini.
+Here you will find the different properties that you need to utilize the graphing tool.
+Make sure all of the MySQL information allows you to access the MySQL table that StatsD is writing to, and that you have the desired data tag entered.
+In addition, you can change the number of datapoints that the graph remembers, or the frequency of how often it pulls from the database.